Swiftpack.co - trustedshops-public/etrusted-ios-trustbadge-library as Swift Package

 5. Display Shop Grade widget

-To display the Shop Grade widget, you just need to pass shopGrade context to the TrustbadgeView in above code examples.
+To display the Shop Grade widget, you just need to pass shopGrade context and a valid channel id to the TrustbadgeView in above code examples.

 Swift with SwiftUI